 Starting from land you have the rocks and/or sandy bottoms.
 The Posidonia beds may start as early as a meter below the surface and stops at around 30m depth.
 Below that depth you find mostly sandy bottoms with rock structures.

-The Balearic Islands don’t have any archipelago, instead the bottom slopes slowly but steadily away from the coasts until one point where it drops quickly into the very deep sea.
+The Balearic Islands don’t have an archipelago outside of the main islands, instead the bottom slopes slowly but steadily away from the coasts until at one point it drops quickly into the very deep sea.
 It’s uncommon to find pinnacles and shallow reefs scattered around the islands and limited pelagic fish stocks so there is little motivation to go far from shore.
-Even with a boat the diving is done very close to land, but often below steep cliffs and other areas where access from land is limited or impossible.
+Even with a boat the diving is done pretty close to land, but often below steep cliffs and other areas where access from land is limited or impossible.

 Visibility here is normally 20-30m.
 It may go down occasionally following stormy weather and may be as clear as 40m on a good day.
-Due to the good visibility it’s quite easy to provide safety for your dive partner.
+Thanks to the stunning visibility it’s quite easy to provide safety for your dive partner.
 Depending on how deep you’re diving you may very well be able to follow the diver from the surface during the whole dive.

 Winds and waves